-The Best Bottled Water
+The Best Bottled Water This Year

 Which is the best bottled water?
 Most people don’t give a second thought to what bottled water tastes like.
 I mean it’s just water right?
 However, if you take a closer look (or taste, as would be appropriate in this case), you will notice that not all bottled waters are made equally.
 Some differences in bottle water taste (by brands) are subtle and others are quite distinct.
 This article is loosely based on the rigorous taste tests conducted by Dan Gentile over at the Thrillist.
 The testers ate Pretzels and Coke before blindly tasting the biggest brands of the best bottled water.

 This is based on my experience of trying all the brands.
 Not necessarily premium brands like lifewtr, blk water or hint water but the major bottle water brands you find in every supermarket.

 I also found some information about the potential issues with specific brands.
 For instance, some brands have more pH levels than others.
 As a result, I have modified my version of the original list accordingly, while also peppering the article with related YouTube videos so that you can make a better informed decision.

 |pH Testing Tape||- Has a distinct color match at each full pH unit.|

 - Accurate, reproducible readings with an immediate response.

 - Hydrion Wide Range pH Paper is a general use pH paper.

 - Each roll is about 15 feet of test paper and matching color chart.